 #20: For Curly Hair

-Yes, long curly hair and blunt cuts go well together!
+Yes, a girl with long curly hair and blunt cuts go well together!
 Get a hold of the texture and volume on this one!
 The highlights add another dimension of pattern and texture, which is such a lovely detail for this look.

 #21: For Straight Hair